Patent

 Patents provide time-limited monopolies for the disclosure of inventions.
 These monopoly rights allow inventors or the businesses that own them to profit financially, providing an incentive for investing the time and money into research and development.

 The market value of a patent can vary, but studies suggest that the average sale value of a United States patent exceeds $500,000 Canadian dollars.
-As an example of the higher end of the scale, four patent families drafted by us were sold in the last year with a sale price of approximately 10 million Canadian dollars.
+As an example of the higher end of the scale, four patent families drafted by us were sold a few years ago with a sale price of approximately 10 million Canadian dollars.

 Where does this value come from?
 A patent allows you to exclude competition for what is covered by the patent.
 This allows you to capture all of the sales for your new and innovative product or service.
 And without competition you can set your price higher and earn a higher profit margin.
 All other things equal, you will make more money with a patent than without.